 Time on your hands

 Don’t underestimate how time-consuming running a B&B can be.
 There’s a good reason why many new B&Bs are run by retirees or people that do it for a full-time living – because it can take up so much of your life.
 Looking after guests, marketing, maintenance, cleaning, serving breakfasts – it all needs doing.
+Most of the Families looking for maid service NYC.

 You won’t get far with your B&B idea if you lack basic people skills.
 You have to enjoy meeting new people – and even being surrounded by them on a day-to-day basis.
 You will need exceptional customer care skills, enjoy a little bit of cooking, and be an early riser, too.
 Finally, how are your DIY skills?
 If you want to maximise your profits, it’s worth being able to fix and repair things when they break.